yrodiere-agent/beanvalidation-benchmark/README.md

 ## Future

 For now, our benchmarks only tests the Bean Validation 1.1 features.
+The Jakarta 3.1 generator is identical to the 1.1 one with the difference in the packages (jakarta vs javax)

 It would be also good to have another bean-generator with beans using Bean Validation 2.0 features and some benchmarks for it.